 1. Know the Rules of Recommendation Letters

 Each high school and college handles recommendation letters differently.
-Talk with your school's college guidance counselor to learn the requirements.
+Talk with your high school's guidance counselor to learn the requirements.
 Some colleges require electronic submissions either through a college application portal, such as Common App, or through direct e-mail to the college's admission board.
-Other colleges require filling out a specific form, which must be sent in addition to the recommendation letter.
+Other schools require filling out a specific form, which must be sent in addition to the college recommendation letter.

 If you know which colleges you want to apply to, find out the correct policies.
 Some schools do not want to receive your letters until after you submit the application, and other schools have guidelines for who can write a letter.
-For example, Stanford recommends letters from 11th- and 12th-grade teachers and will accept letters through e-mail, fax or mail without the need of a special form.
+Stanford, for example recommends letters from 11th- and 12th-grade teachers and will accept letters through e-mail, fax or mail without the need of a special form.

 2. Know Who to Ask

-When it comes to college recommendation letters, you are looking for quality, not quantity.
+When it comes to a college letter of recommendation, you are looking for quality, not quantity.
 Think about the teachers that know you the best and can speak to your admirable personal and academic qualities.

 "It's important to ask anyone writing a letter of recommendation to focus on things about you that aren't already evidenced in your application materials or transcripts," said Kristina L. Dooley, a certified educational planner in Northeast Ohio who aids families in the college admission and funding process.
 "The admission officers can already see what your grades were in your classes so it's better for teachers to share information on your character, attitude and their overall impressions of how they predict you will be as a college student and beyond."

 Teachers don't have to be your only source of recommendation letters either.
-You can also ask coaches, supervisors, pastors and other individuals who have an established role in the community and who can attest to your character.
+You can also ask coaches, supervisors, pastors and other individuals who have an established role in the community and know you well enough to attest to your character.

 3. Be Respectful

-It is important to remember that teachers are busy, and their schedules fill up quickly as the end of the year approaches.
-Ask as early as possible and ask respectfully.
+It is important to remember that teachers are busy, and their schedules fill up quickly.
+Ask for your recommendation letter for college as early as possible and ask respectfully.
 Remember that your recommenders are doing you a favor; this is not an obligation.